merokudao/meroku/CONTRIBUTING.md

 Scan through our [existing issues](https://github.com/merokudao/meroku/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
 See [Labels](/contributing/how-to-use-labels.md) for more information.
 As a general rule, we don’t assign issues to anyone.
 If you find an issue to work on, you are welcome to open a PR with a fix.

+### Pull Requests

+In general, PRs should:

+- Only fix/add the functionality in question OR address wide-spread whitespace/style issues, not both.
+- Add unit or integration tests for fixed or changed functionality (if a test suite already exists).
+- Address a single concern in the least number of changed lines as possible.
+- Include documentation in the repo or on our docs site.
+- Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).

 ### Make Changes

 1. Fork the repo and create your branch from `main`.